Detecting fibered strongly quasi-positive links: Proof of the main theorem

 The element $c(L)$ can then be identified with the contact element defined in \cite{Cavallo2}, using multi-pointed Legendrian Heegaard diagrams, generalizing the presentation of Honda, Kazez and Mati\'c, see \cite{HKM}.
 This means that

+where $\textbf e_{1-n}$ is the unique generator of $(\F_{-1}\oplus\F_0)^{\otimes\:n-1}$ in grading $1-n$.
 In particular, we can state the following lemma. \begin{lemma} Suppose that $L$ is a fibered link and $\xi_L$ is the contact structure on $S^3$ carried by $L$.
 Then $c(L)$ is zero in homology whenever $\xi_L$ is overtwisted. \end{lemma} \begin{proof} From \cite{OSz} one has $\widehat c(\xi_L)=[0]$ when $\xi_L$ is overtwisted.
-Hence, the homology class $[c(L)]$ is equal to zero for Equation \eqref{c}. \end{proof} From the definition of $c(L)$ we observe that $c(L)$ is non-zero in homology if and only if $-g$ is the minimal $t$ such that the inclusion is non-trivial. \begin{proof}[Proof of Theorem \ref{teo:main}] If $L$ is strongly quasi-positive then from \cite[Theorem 1.4]{Cavallo3} one has $\tau(L)=\tau_{\max}(L)=g_3(L)+n-1$.
-Suppose now that $\tau_{\max}(L)=g_3(L)+n-1=g$, see Lemma \ref{lemma:g}; we want to prove that $L$ is strongly quasi-positive.
+Hence, the homology class $[c(L)]$ is equal to zero for Equation \eqref{c}. \end{proof} From the definition of $c(L)$ we observe that $c(L)$ is non-zero in homology if and only if $-g$ is the minimal $t$ such that the map